MarnieMaddock/ProntoPCR/README.md

 [ProntoPCR Online](https://marniem.shinyapps.io/ProntoPCR/)

 ## Instuctions for Use
-How to use instructions are available within the [ProntoPCR Handbook]()
+How to use instructions are available within the [ProntoPCR Handbook]().

 ## Citation
 If ProntoPCR is used for your analysis, please cite the journal article: